MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/get-defender-business.md

    > [!TIP]
    > If you're starting a trial, look for your acceptance email, which contains your promo code.
 And be sure to see the [Trial user guide for Defender for Business](trial-playbook-defender-business.md).

 2. If you already had a Microsoft 365 subscription before getting Defender for Business, sign in using your existing work or school account.
-If you didn't already have a subscription, follow the prompts to create a new account.
+If you didn't already have a subscription, follow the prompts to create a new account, and then sign in.

 3. Go to the Microsoft 365 admin center ([https://admin.microsoft.com/](https://admin.microsoft.com/)), and depending on your scenario, take your next step: